dtekcth/data101/src/workshop.md

 name will do, and paste the contents of your public ssh key by typing !kbd[!ctrl+v].
 Finish by pressing "Add SSH key".

 You should now be able to access GitHub through SSH.
 You can test this by running `ssh git@github.com` in the VS Code terminal.
+It is likely that you will be asked to trust the fingerprint of `github.com`.
+This is a security measure of SSH, and if the fingerprint of `github.com` changes in the future, that would be a sign of a malicious actor.
+SSH will tell you if that happens, so for now you should trust the fingerprint and continue by typing `yes`.

 ## 3. Working with git and GitHub
 ### 3.1.
 Creating a new Git respository
 Creating a new Git repository is easiest to do on your remote, in this case GitHub.
-On `github.com` find the plus-button and select "New repository".
+On `github.com` in your browser, find the plus-button and select "New repository".
 Give it a reasonable name, for this workshop you might choose something like "data101-workshop".
 When doing this you should also set the visibility of the repository to "Private".
-Sometimes you will want a public repo, but this time a private repository is more suitable.
-There is no need to change any other settings.
+Writing solutions to exercises and labs publicly may count as cheating, so be careful when using public repositories.
+There is no need to change any of the other settings, so press "Create repository".

 Now we want to open this repository in VS Code.
-You should look for the text that looks something like `git@github.com:username/data101-workshop.git`.
-Like URLs for websites, this shows SSH how to find the files that is your git repository on your chosen remote.
+Find the button labeled "SSH" and press it.
+You should now see a text that looks something like `git@github.com:your-username/data101-workshop.git`.
+Like URLs for websites, this shows SSH how to find the files that is your git repository on your chosen remote, it is the repositories location.
 Make sure to copy this text.

+> [Note]
+> When your repository stops being empty it will start looking differently
+> on the GitHub website.
+You can find the repository location by pressing
+> the green "Code" button in that case.

 Open VS Code and use !kbd[!ctrl+Shift+p] to bring up the command palette.
 Search for and open "git clone".
 You might be tempted to press the "Clone from